MShawon/YouTube-Viewer/README.md

 # Config.json
    No need to type everything everytime you run the script.
 A config file will be created automatically to save and use your preferences.

-# Proxies
- Buy premium proxies from my referral link : [Webshare](https://www.webshare.io/?referral_code=8hd5him4soj1)

-* ## Free Proxy
-   Try not to use free proxies.
-But if you have a paid subscription and you want to use authenticated IP feature, then you can use the free proxy category.

-* ## Premium Proxy
-   Proxies with authentication can also be done.
-To do so put your proxies in this format **username:password@ipaddress:port** in a text file.
-Every single line will contain a single proxy.
-Provide your text file path when the script asks for a proxy file name.
-   **N.B:** Only available for **http** type proxy.

-* ## Rotating Proxy
-   You can also use the rotating proxies service.
-You can either authenticate your IP on your proxy provider service and use *ipaddress:port* as Main Gateway.
-Or direct use username:password combo like this *username:password@ipaddress:port* as Main Gateway but this will only work for **http** type proxy.

 # Urls
   Put video links in the urls.txt.
 For multiple videos place urls in multple lines.
   1) To find video link in YouTube click share and copy.